RobotWebTools/rclnodejs/tutorials/actionlib.md

 A goal, whose id is 7c28f24a-5ce8-4b13-a2aa-7aa62128fd03, was received.
 ```

-## Explaination of the action example:
+## Explanation of the action example:

 1. Action server
    For the action server, the skeleton code is like this: